lxc/lxc/README.md

    inside of the container will not be able to boot up correctly.

 2. User Namespaces: As outlined above, user namespaces are a big security enhancement.
-However, users which are unprivileged on the host will only be able to establish a mapping for their own UID if they do not rely on privileged helpers.
+However, without relying on privileged helpers users who are unprivileged on the host are only permitted to map their own UID into a container.
 A standard POSIX system however, requires 65536 UIDs and GIDs to be available to guarantee full functionality.

 ## Configuration